What is product management analytics?Last edited: Jan 25, 2021

-Product analytics is a type of software that harvests data from digital products to reveal how consumers use those services.
-At the most granular level, analytics track users and the actions they take—known as events—and make that information accessible to product teams by summarizing it in reports.
-With access to precise information on user segments, cohorts, and funnels, product teams can make informed decisions about what features to alter and how to develop the product to increase its usefulness.
+At a more granular level, product management analytics tools track the actions users take—known as “events”—and make that information accessible to product, growth, and engineering teams so they can query it in reports.
+With access to precise information about user segments, cohorts, and funnels, businesses can make informed decisions about what features to build and how to tweak the product to maximize retention, conversion, and growth.

 How to choose metrics for product management analytics